 The last point is particularly resonant in today’s recession: Companies need to understand their niches in whatever they believe the “new normal” will be for their markets.
 Given the difficulty of that, analysts advise prioritizing strategic projects to get to market products that will produce sales in the next 180 to 360 days.

-Talent: Where there was a talent shortage is now, in some specialties, the opposite.
-Amidst layoffs, hiring freezes and the graduating 2020 class, it may be a good time to bring on new talent that would be too expensive to compete for otherwise.
+Talent: Amidst layoffs and hiring freezes that other companies may be conducting, it may be a good time to bring on new talent that would be too expensive to compete for otherwise.

-Mergers & acquisitions: Given today’s low valuations, 65% of investors believe healthy companies should actively pursue acquisitions to strengthen their portfolios, whether via new product lines, customer segments or capabilities.
+Mergers & acquisitions: Evidence from the global financial crisis spanning from late 2007 through early 2009 shows that companies that made significant acquisitions during an economic downturn outperformed those that did not.
+In fact, 65% of investors interviewed by Bain Capital during the 2020 recession said healthy companies should actively pursue acquisitions to strengthen their portfolios, whether via new product lines, customer segments or capabilities.

 Neal Taparia, co-founder of incubator SOTA Partners, is actively looking for acquisition opportunities for his gaming and brain-training initiative, Soltaired.

 “I believe there may be more companies that are willing to sell given the uncertain climate,” said Taparia.
 “I’m actively trying to find opportunities where we can acquire gaming sites with full leverage, where the operating profit generated from the acquisition will be more than [the associated] costs, which are cheap.
 In other words, it’s very attractive to acquire and grow inorganically with current interest rates, and we’re hoping to take advantage of that.
 Also, needless to say, we’re looking for targets we can further grow.”